jeon11/academic-kickstart/content/project/sap/index.md

 ### Goals:

-- To first better understand the product space in procurement and sourcing
+- To first understand the product space in procurement and sourcing
+- Use the preliminary research findings as a **guide for designing preliminary research**
-- To understand what has been done in the past to avoid overlapping work
+- To explore what has been done in the past to avoid overlapping work
-- Identify knowledge gaps
-- Use the preliminary research findings as a guide for designing preliminary research

 ### At a Glance (Intentionally not readable):
-{{< figure src="preliminary-research.png" title="Using FigJam, I visually laid out findings from past research. <br> **The white empty spaces indicated potential knowledge gaps.**" caption="Preliminary Research" width=full >}}
+{{< figure src="preliminary-research.png" title="Using FigJam, I visually laid out findings from examining 5+ past research work. <br> **The white empty spaces indicated potential knowledge gaps.**" caption="Preliminary Research" width=full >}}

 ### Outcomes:
-- Examined 5+ past research work and findings, and **organized into an affinity map to identify knowledge gaps.**
-- Studies were from 2018-2019, involving evaluative research, testing design iterations and concepts. **Because past work all dealt with specific design concepts and evaluative research, it was difficult to generalize findings across different studies.**
-- Lot of data was missing or not as well organized.

-### Insights:
-1. Preliminary research revealed the knowledge gaps and how past work has been mainly focused on testing design iterations with lack of understanding of the users.
+- Identified knowledge gaps and lack of understanding of end-users **because all of the past work were evaluative research focusing on specific design concepts and usability studies.**
+- Pivoted the focus of the study to establish stakeholders' better understanding of the users.

-2. In order to inform future design decisions, the primary user research was designed to focus on foundational research to understand users' needs, behaviors, pain points, and typical use cases in their sourcing workflow.
+  - **In order to inform future design decisions, the primary user research was designed to focus on foundational research to understand users' needs, behaviors, pain points, and typical use cases in their sourcing workflow.**

 ---
 <br>